Lockheed U-2: Fuel

 The U-2 has used Jet Propellant Thermally Stable (JPTS) since the aircraft's development in the 1950s.
 JPTS is a high thermal stability, high altitude fuel, created specifically for the U-2.
 JPTS has a lower freeze point, higher viscosity, and higher thermal stability than standard USAF fuels.
 In 1999, the Air Force spent approximately $11.3 million (equivalent to $20.58 million in 2023 dollars) on fuel for the U-2 aircraft and was looking for a lower-cost alternative.
 JPTS is a specialty fuel and as such has limited worldwide availability and costs over three times the unit volume price of USAF's primary jet fuel, JP-8.
 Research was carried out to find a cheaper and easier alternative involving additives to generally used jet fuels.
 A JP-8 based alternative, JP-8+100LT, was being considered in 2001.
 JP-8+100 has increased thermal stability by 100 F-change over stock JP-8, and is only 0.5 cents per gallon more expensive; low-temperature additives can be blended to this stock to achieve desired cold performance.

 The small landing gear made a perfect balance in the fuel tanks essential for a safe landing.
-Similarly to sailplanes, the U-2 had a yaw string on the canopy to detect slip or skid during the approach.
-A skid during flight with no bank was the hint of an imbalance around the longitudinal axis which could be resolved by moving the fuel to the left or right wing tank.
+Similarly to sailplanes, the U-2 has a yaw string on the canopy to detect slip or skid during the approach.
+A skid during flight with no bank is the hint of an imbalance around the longitudinal axis which could be resolved by moving the fuel to the left or right wing tank.